UniversalDependencies/UD_Kyrgyz-TueCL/README.md

 ## References

-Please, cite the following paper if you use Kyrgyz UD treebank:
+Please, cite the following paper if you use Kyrgyz-TueCL UD treebank:

 <pre>
 @inproceedings{akhundjanova-etal-2025-parallel,